Skip to main content

 The sum plugin implements the following logic:

-• sum whatever is provided in the input-parameters field from globalConfig.
+• sum whatever is provided in the input-parameters field from config.

-• append the result to each element in the output array with the name provided as output-parameter in globalConfig.
+• append the result to each element in the output array with the name provided as output-parameter in config.

 Let's look at how you would implement this from scratch: